metabrainz/bookbrainz-site/README.md

 using any name with web application and put `http://localhost:9099/cb`  in rollback URL section.

 Go to Config directory and Create a copy of development.json.example and rename it to development.json.
-Then, edit the values of clientID, clientSecret of musicBrainz section, values of clientID and clientSecret are given created application and change the PostgreSQL username and password.
+Then, edit the values of clientID, clientSecret of musicBrainz section, values of clientID and clientSecret are given in created application and change the PostgreSQL username and password.

 ## Building and running
 A number of subcommands exist to manage the installation and run the server.
-Before using these subcommands <br/> like `npm start`, you should must start redis server using command: `redis-server` and Elasticsearch server. <br/>
+Before using these subcommands <br/> like `npm start`, you must start redis server using command: `redis-server` and Elasticsearch server. <br/>
 These are described here - any commands not listed should not be called
 directly: